brunoscopelliti/poker-holdem-engine/docs/poker-rules.md

 **TURN**

-Now starting from the player who has the *DB*, every active player has to express his bet.
+Now starting from the player next to the *DB*, every active player has to express his bet.

 When this betting session ends, if remains only an active player, the hand ends; otherwise a new card is added on the table.